PostHog/posthog.com/contents/handbook/growth/marketing/messaging_framework.md

 **Self-hosted** — PostHog can be deployed onto a clients’ own infrastructure **Extensible** — PostHog’s value can be extended beyond core metrics

 It may be tempting to ask of the second point: why we don’t describe this as ‘hosting flexibility’ or ‘hosting options’ given that PostHog can also be deployed on a cloud?
-The answer is that many alternative soplutions can be deployed on a cloud.
+The answer is that many alternative solutions can be deployed to the cloud.
 Only PostHog can be self-hosted.

 ## Supporting messages
 Supporting messages are the key features/benefits which back up each pillar and can be used to prove its validity to customers.
 Where possible, these should tie to hard data.